roytang/blog/content/notes/2013/03/309333986860212225/index.md

   url: https://twitter.com/roytang/statuses/309333986860212225/
 ---

-RT [@MrAlanCooper](https://twitter.com/MrAlanCooper/): Do NOT rationalize, justify, or apologize for bad software.
+Do NOT rationalize, justify, or apologize for bad software.
 Of course there are reasons for that shit.
-Your job is to  ...
+Your job is to surmount them!